 The website owner, by changing parameters in the Snoobi tracking code (cookies=session, cookies=on, cookies=block etc.), or by not allowing the Snoobi tracking code to run when the user doesn't allow analytics cookies, for instance by using strict cookie management tools on the website.

 - Snoobi Settings:

-The Privacy settings in Snoobi can only be changed by Snoobi Service on request of the website owner.
+As it impacts security and unrecoverable account data storage, the Privacy settings in Snoobi can only be changed by Snoobi Service on request of the website owner.

 Snoobi's support team has extensive experience with this sometimes complex topic.

 While we cannot provide you with legal advice we can work with you to optimize your settings.

 Was this article helpful?

 Thank you for your feedback

 We appreciate your effort and will try to fix the article